-Consider, for example the chord progression I-V-I in the key of C…
+Consider, for example, a I-V-I chord progression in the key of C…

 Without Voice Leading, this chord change could be played like this: